signalshore/signalshore.github.io/content/2020-04-19-Accounting.md

 Its just fun.
 You also use sed/awk to generate reports/graphs of your own.

-# More Complexity In the Future
+# For the Future
 I see more complexity coming my way as I start investing properly.
 I only stick to mutual funds as of now, but tracking them has been a pain.
 I am recording all the `buy`s in my system, but I don't record the `sell`s properly.

+I also need to record Reimburseable expenses better and salaries better.

 Apart from that, this system looks robust as of now.